refiaozturk/Machine_Learning_Projects/README.md

 **🚗 02 - Auto Scout Project**: This project focuses on predicting car prices using regression techniques such as Linear, Ridge, Lasso, and ElasticNet to analyze data effectively.

+**🍇 03 - Raisin Classification Project**: This project focuses on classifying raisin types (Kecimen and Besni) using machine learning techniques.
+It explores classification models, feature scaling, and evaluation metrics to analyze and distinguish the two classes effectively.

 ## 🗂️ Structure

 1. **Data Preparation and EDA**🧹📂: